My doctor would like to participate in my Aetna network. Can you tell me the status of his (or her) application?

 If you do not have Internet access, please contact your employer’s benefits office.
 Your employer can give you a Medical Benefits Request Form, along with the mailing address to submit this form and/or your Member Services toll-free telephone number.

-How can I get information regarding discounts that are offered to Aetna Members at health clubs and gyms?
+How can I get information regarding discounts that are offered to Aetna Members?

 How can I cover my newborn from birth?